SimonPadbury/baselayer-3/_src/colors.md

 The grays require a uniform chroma override using an `!important` flag — grays are not more vibrant in their mid-range shades.

-Other colors besides grays don’t require greater vibrancy in their mid-range shades — such as brown, warmgray and coolgray (available as “commented out” examples in Baselayer 4).
+Other colors besides grays don’t require greater vibrancy in their mid-range shades — such as brown, warmgray and coolgray (available as “commented out” examples in Baselayer).
 For this purpose Baselayer has several low chroma variables that you can use.

 ```css
 * {